hafsahfreeaccount/Hangman/README.md

 6. Users can compete against peers in real-time.
 7. Users can play with 3 difficulty levels: easy, medium and hard.
 8. The players can view the scoreboard and track their scores.
+9. Users are displayed a you win or you lose screen accordingly.
-9. Users can easily pause, quit and restart the game through the settings menu on the gameplay.
+10. Users can easily pause, exit and restart the game through the settings menu on the gameplay.
+11. Users can view the instructions again if 'help' icon is clicked.

 ### Non-Functional Requirements